aerospike/aerospike-client-nodejs/doc/objects.rst

        instance of an [string|integer|Buffer].
 Value to be updated on the bin, by performing the above operation.

-.. js:data:: Status

-    Error codes returned by the aerospike server for all the database operations

-    .. attribute:: AEROSPIKE_OK = 0

-        Generic Success.

-    .. attribute:: AEROSPIKE_ERR = 100

-        Generic Error.

-    .. attribute:: AEROSPIKE_ERR_CLIENT = 200

-        Generic client API usage error.

-    .. attribute:: AEROSPIKE_ERR_PARAM = 201

-        Invalid client API parameter.

-    .. attribute:: AEROSPIKE_ERR_CLUSTER = 300

-        Generic cluster discovery & connection error.

-    .. attribute:: AEROSPIKE_ERR_TIMEOUT = 400

-       Request timed out.

-    .. attribute:: AEROSPIKE_ERR_THROTTLED = 401

-       Request randomly dropped by client for throttling.
-       Warning -- Not yet supported.

-    .. attribute:: AEROSPIKE_ERR_SERVER = 500

-       Generic error returned by server.

-    .. attribute:: AEROSPIKE_ERR_REQUEST_INVALID = 501

-       Request protocol invalid, or invalid protocol field.

-    .. attribute:: AEROSPIKE_ERR_NAMESPACE_NOT_FOUND = 502

-        Namespace in request not found on server.
-        Warning -- Not yet supported, shows as :attr:`AEROSPIKE_ERR_REQUEST_INVALID`.

-    .. attribute:: AEROSPIKE_ERR_SERVER_FULL = 503

-        The server node is running out of memory and/or storage device space reserved for the specified namespace.

-    .. attribute:: AEROSPIKE_ERR_CLUSTER_CHANGE = 504

-         A cluster state change occurred during the request.

-    .. attribute:: AEROSPIKE_ERR_RECORD = 600

-        Generic record error.

-    .. attribute:: AEROSPIKE_ERR_RECORD_BUSY = 601

-         Too may concurrent requests for one record - a "hot-key" situation.

-    .. attribute:: AEROSPIKE_ERR_RECORD_NOT_FOUND = 602

-        Record does not exist in database.
-May be returned by read, or write with policy Exists.UPDATE Warning Exists.UPDATE not yet supported.

-    .. attribute:: AEROSPIKE_ERR_RECORD_EXISTS = 603

-        Record already exists.
-May be returned by write with policy Exists.CREATE.

-    .. attribute:: AEROSPIKE_ERR_RECORD_GENERATION = 604

-        Generation of record in database does not satisfy write policy

-    .. attribute:: AEROSPIKE_ERR_RECORD_TOO_BIG = 605

-        Record being (re-)written can't fit in a storage write block

-    .. attribute:: AEROSPIKE_ERR_BIN_INCOMPATIBLE_TYPE = 606

-       Bin modification operation can't be done on an existing bin due to its value type

-.. js:data:: Operators

-    list of operations that can be performed by invoking :js:func:`operate` call to to aerospike server.

-    .. attribute:: WRITE

-       To write a bin in the record.

-    .. attribute:: READ

-       To read a bin in the record

-    .. attribute:: INCR

-       To increment the given value to a bin, whose type is integer.

-    .. attribute:: PREPEND

-       To prepend the given string to a bin, whose type is string.

-    .. attribute:: APPEND

-       To append the given string to a bin, whose type is string.

-    .. attribute:: TOUCH

-       To increase the ttl(time to live)  of the record.

 .. js:data:: Policy

     Policies define the behavior of database operations.